nhsconnect/nrl-responder-stub/src/README.md

     <pre><code><span id="urlOrigin">http://localhost:&lt;portNumber&gt;</span>/https%3A%2F%2Fprovider1.example.com%2Fapi%2Fpatients%2F1%2Frecords%2Fsample.json</code></pre>

-Logs are output or persisted as specified in the `reportOutputs` property of `config.ts`.
+Logs are output or persisted as specified in the `reportOutputs` property of `config.user.ts`.

 When collecting and providing evidence, set `reportOutputs.reportsDir` to `true`, run the tests as specified, and send the JSON output as evidence.